Mu-Ahmad/ead_notes/Json Object Serialization.md

 # Json Object Serialization

-We can use the *JsonSerializer* class with custom types to serialize from and deserialize into.
+We can use the `JsonSerializer` (static)class with custom types to serialize from and deserialize into.
 ```cs
 public static class JsonSerializer
 ```